atreya221/CS335-C-Compiler/README.md

 ## Test Files:
-The grammar has been designed such that the C program must contain all the declarations first and then the statements.
+The grammar has been designed such that the C program must contain all the declarations first and then the normal statements.
 If you does not do so, then the parser will throw error.
 ## Errors in the grammar
 There is a shift-reduce conflict in the grammar, which is due to the dangling `else` condition.